-- Leaving toys and treats near the dog bed can give your dog a place to settle down.
-Teach the “stay” and “place” commands, and give your dog attention for remaining on his dog bed.
+- Leaving toys and treats near their dog bed can give your dog a place to settle down.
+Teach the “stay” and “place” commands, and give your dog attention for remaining on the dog bed.

 - If there are other adults in your household, have them walk the dog on a regular basis.

 - Your dog may lack confidence and stick to you for protection.
-Encourage him, for short periods of time, to be across the room, in another room, etc.
+Encourage them, for short periods of time, to be across the room or in another room.

 - Set up rules and stick to them.
-If you want your dog to stay away from the dinner table or sleep in his own bed every night – train him to do that.
+If you want your dog to stay away from the dinner table or sleep in their own bed every night, work on training your dog to do that.
 And if you’re having trouble with your pup’s clingy behavior, consider consulting a professional dog trainer.